cloudfoundry-attic/bosh-website/README.md

 - clone this repository
 - make changes to the web assets in the `public` folder
-- preview them with `spring run app.groovy`
+- preview them with `spring run app.groovy` and look at localhost:8080

 file a bug
 ==========